-At Carr Infants we aim to provide a curriculum that embraces knowledge, creativity, enquiry, independence and creative thinking.
-This is strongly underpinned by a focus on developing essential skills to support the development of strong, independent learners, who have a drive and ambition to succeed and follow their dream.
-Our teaching is based on the National Curriculum (the new curriculum of 2014) and EYFS Curriculum.
+At Carr Infant and Nursery School we aim to provide a curriculum that embraces creativity, confidence and communication in a whole host of different areas, and value our children being physically active throughout the school day.
+Our curriculum is strongly underpinned by a focus on developing essential skills to support the development of strong, independent learners, who have a drive and ambition to succeed and follow their dream.
+Our teaching is based on the National Curriculum (the curriculum of 2014) and EYFS Curriculum.

 The Early Years Foundation Stage Curriculum consists of Prime and Specific Areas of Learning: